D3VC0RP/site/README.md

 We don't just validate your skills; we curate them.
 Your best projects, your brightest moments – we shine a spotlight on them, building a portfolio that tells your unique tech story.
 This isn't a one-size-fits-all approach; it's personalized storytelling, tailored to resonate with the right employers seeking your specific skillset.

 Forget the cold-call scramble.
-DeveloperCorp grants you exclusive access to a network of top companies actively searching for talent like yours.
+DeveloperCorp grants you exclusive access to a network of companies actively searching for talent like yours.
 We break down the barriers, opening doors to exciting opportunities that align perfectly with your aspirations.

 And because every journey needs guidance, we're here to equip you with expert advice.
 From career paths to salary negotiation, from personal branding to interview prep, we empower you to navigate the tech landscape with confidence.